 You’ll get a notification (cha-ching!) when they’ve paid, and you can also see if the invoice has been opened but hasn’t been paid yet.

-If you’re still asking to be paid via PayPal or another payment service, you’re missing out on a better client experience.
+If you’re still asking to be paid via PayPal or another payment service, you’re missing out on a better client experience with HoneyBook.

 Using an online payment software, you can offer more payment options via email so your clients don’t have to worry about downloading an app or logging in somewhere else.

-Why asking for payment via PayPal is a clunky client experience:
+Why asking for payment with PayPal is a clunky client experience